sumanssaurabh/chrome-init/README.md

-Google chrome
+#Google Chrome

-This scripts install latest chrome on ubuntu and debian based os.
+This scripts install latest chrome on ubuntu and debian based OS.